wilbaker/VFSForGit/CONTRIBUTING.md

 ### Design Reviews

-Large new features or major refactoring of the code should start with a design review.
+Large new features or architectural changes should start with a design review.

 The design review process is as follows: